-All students are expected to dress in appropriate professional attire during the entire course of their medical school education at the Paul L. Foster School of Medicine in the classroom, clinic or hospital.
+All students are expected to dress in appropriate professional attire during the entire course of their medical school education at the PLFSOM in the classroom, clinic or hospital.
 Professional dress would include (but not be limited to) clean clothing, no holes, no open toe shoes, no shorts, no sweats.